Joy Davidman: Early life

-Helen Joy Davidman was born on 18 April 1915 into a secular middle-class Jewish family in New York City, of Polish-Jewish and Ukrainian-Jewish descent.
+Helen Joy Davidman was born on 18 April 1915 into a secular middle-class Jewish family in New York City of Polish-Jewish and Russian-Jewish descent.
 Her parents, Joseph Davidman and Jeanette Spivack (married 1909), arrived in America in the late 19th century.
 Davidman grew up in the Bronx with her younger brother, Howard, and with both parents employed, even during the Great Depression.
 She was provided with a good education, piano lessons and family vacation trips.
 Davidman wrote in 1951: "I was a well-brought-up, right-thinking child of materialism...
 I was an atheist and the daughter of an atheist".

 Davidman was a child prodigy, who scored above 150 on IQ testing, with exceptional critical, analytical and musical skills.
 She read H. G. Wells's The Outline of History at the age of eight and was able to play a score of Chopin on the piano after having read it once and not looking at it again.
 At an early age, she read George MacDonald's children's books and his adult fantasy book, Phantastes.
 She wrote about the influence of these stories: "They developed in me a lifelong taste for fantasy, which led me years later to C. S. Lewis, who in turn led me to religion."
 A sickly child, suffering from a crooked spine, scarlet fever and anemia throughout her school years, and attending classes with much older classmates, she later referred to herself at this time as being "bookish, over-precocious and arrogant".

 After finishing high school at Evander Childs High School at fourteen years old, she read books at home until she entered Hunter College in the Bronx at the age of fifteen, earning a BA degree at nineteen.
 In 1935, she received a master's degree in English literature from Columbia University in three semesters, while also teaching at Roosevelt High School.
 In 1936, after several of Davidman's poems were published in Poetry, editor Harriet Monroe asked her to work for the magazine as reader and editor.
 Davidman resigned her teaching position to work full-time in writing and editing.